nightillusions/recruitee-jobs/README.md

 ### How to use the shortcode?

+First you have to replace the company tag value by your Recruitee Careers Site subdomain.
+The scheme looks like this: https://yourcompany.recruitee.com Where `yourcompany` is the subdomain.
+You can usually find this in your Recruitee administration interface.

 In the visual editor you can simply add a new Shortcode block by clicking on the [+] icon.
 Then search for `Shortcode` and click on it.
 Next you add your own recruitee shortcode like `[recruitee-jobs company="yourcompany"]` in the input field.
 That´s it! :)